From Childhood Wounds to Adult Healing: Embracing Inner Child Work

 Creating Space for the Child Within

-Inner child work isn’t about reliving painful experiences; it’s about offering compassion and attention to the younger parts of you that never felt seen.
+Inner child work isn’t about reliving painful experiences; it’s about offering compassion and attention to the younger parts of you that never felt seen, heard, or safe.
 Small daily rituals — speaking kindly to yourself, journaling, or revisiting activities your younger self loved — create profound shifts.

 Over time, these practices soften defenses, dissolve fear-based patterns, and allow emotional freedom to emerge.
 Moments of pure joy, playful curiosity, and ease can reappear, helping you reconnect with your authentic self.
 Healing is a practice of returning to yourself with patience, curiosity, and care.